redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 ---
-title: Use a customer-managed key to encrypt Azure disks in Azure Kubernetes Service (AKS)
+title: Use a customer-managed key to encrypt Azure disks in OpenShift Container Platform in IaaS
-description: Bring your own keys (BYOK) to encrypt AKS OS and Data disks.
+description: Bring your own keys (BYOK) to encrypt OCP OS and Data disks.
 services: container-service
 ms.topic: article
 ms.date: 01/12/2020

 ---

-# Bring your own keys (BYOK) with Azure disks in Azure Kubernetes Service (AKS)
+# Bring your own keys (BYOK) with Azure disks in OpenShift Container Platform in IaaS

 Azure Storage encrypts all data in a storage account at rest.
 By default, data is encrypted with Microsoft-managed keys.
 For additional control over encryption keys, you can supply [customer-managed keys][customer-managed-keys] to use for encryption at rest for both the OS and data disks for your AKS clusters.